 - 1 cup sugar

 - 1 teaspoon vanilla extract

-- Line a 9-in.-square baking pan with foil; grease foil with 1 teaspoon butter.
+- Line a 9-in. square pan with foil and grease the foil with 1 teaspoon butter; set aside.

-- In a large heavy saucepan, combine sugar, corn syrup, milk and remaining butter.
-Cook and stir over medium heat until a candy thermometer reads 238° (soft–ball stage).
+- In a large heavy saucepan, combine the sugar, corn syrup, milk and remaining butter.
+Cook and stir over medium heat until sugar is dissolved.
+Bring to a rapid boil, stirring constantly, until a candy thermometer reads 248° (firm-ball stage).

 "These remind me of the caramels that my aunt used to make and hide so no one else would eat them.
 I used walnuts and it turned out great.
 They are easy to make, but takes a long time to get to the right temp. but well worth the stirring and patience."

 "At first I didn't think this would be enough.
 It seemed to make such a small batch.
 But after they were cut there were plenty.
 We love caramels and this one will stay around a long time.
 We love the mix of caramels and nuts and this is a perfect combination."

 "This is the first candy recipe I've ever made.
 Good stuff!"